TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-git-howto-apollo.md

 ## **Recommended Steps**

-1. If you're trying to connect from Azure Data Factory, verify the following: credentials match for both Azure DevOps and Azure Data Factory, Azure DevOps and Azure Data Factory are in the same tenant, and the user has sufficient permissions on the Git account.
+1. If you are trying to connect from Azure Data Factory, verify the following: credentials match for both Azure DevOps and Azure Data Factory, Azure DevOps and Azure Data Factory are in the same tenant, and the user has sufficient permissions on the Git account.

 2. You can create an Azure Repos Git repository in a different Azure Active Directory (AD) tenant.
-To specify a different Azure AD tenant, you need Administrator permissions for the Azure subscription that you're using.
+To specify a different Azure AD tenant, you need Administrator permissions for the Azure subscription that you are using.

 3. Bitbucket and GitLab are not currently supported in Azure Data Factory.